Cellular and Synaptic Basis of Sentience and Sapience

 We aim to obtain mechanistic understandings of how we sense external world and how we attach meanings to sensation a priori and a posteriori

-Most of us love watching beautiful pictures, eating delicious foods and listening to favorite songs, conciously or subconciously.
-The ultimate goal of the Yamashita Research Unit is to understand how we establish preferences for certain types of sensory stimulus.
-Toward this end, we investigate information processing of individual neurons and neuronal networks related to sensation and sensory perception.
+Most of us love watching beautiful pictures, eating delicious foods, and listening to favorite songs, consciously or subconsciously.
+The ultimate goal of our laboratory is to understand how we establish preferences for certain types of sensory stimuli.
+Toward this end, we investigate the information processing of individual neurons and neuronal networks related to sensation and sensory perception.

-To identify cell-types we study and to manipulate activity of specific neuronal circuits, we use genetically engeneerable mammals such as mice.
-Because such animals don't speak, we infer animals' thought by quantifying behavioural motor output.
-Neuroscientists have long studied correlation between neuronal activities and behavioural output.
-Recently they have obtained a new tool called optogenetics to reveal the causality of neuronal activity for behavioural execution.
-However, we still lack knowledge on the mechanisms underlying such correlation and causality; we don't know exactly how the specific neuronal populations give rise to action potentials in a given time window during behaviour; and it is also poorly understood why these action potentials are essential for resultant motor outputs.
-We tackle these issues using bottom-up approaches: by means of in vivo patch-clamp recordings directly from identified neuronal subtypes in awake behaving animals, in combination with other electrophysiological recordings as well as a variety of genetical, optical and histological techniques.
+To identify cell types we study and to manipulate the activity of specific neuronal circuits, we use genetically engineerable mammals such as mice.
+Because such animals don't speak, we infer animals' thoughts by quantifying behavioral motor output.
+Neuroscientists have long studied the correlation between neuronal activities and behavioral outcomes.
+Recently they have obtained a new tool called optogenetics to reveal the causality of neuronal activity for behavioral execution.
+However, we still lack knowledge of the mechanisms underlying such correlation and causality; we don't know precisely how the specific neuronal populations give rise to action potentials in a given time window during behavior.
+It is also poorly understood why these action potentials are essential for resultant motor outputs.
+We tackle these issues using bottom-up approaches: in vivo patch-clamp recordings directly from identified neuronal subtypes in awake behaving animals, in combination with other electrophysiological recordings as well as a variety of genetic, optical, and histological techniques.